Learn About Digital Transformation

-Have you learned about the Fourth Industrial Revolution?
-If not, it’s worth spending a little time digging into the subject.
 We are in the midst of significant changes in technology, industry, and day-to-day life.
-Maybe you’ve noticed how the photo app on your phone now automatically recognizes and categorizes the people in your pictures.
-Or perhaps you have one of those digital assistant devices in your home that can turn on the lights, order a pizza, or even tell you a joke.
+The speed, breadth and depth, and systems impact of change are so transformative that we describe this time as the Fourth Industrial Revolution.
+It’s likely that you’ve experienced some of these transformations firsthand, in your own life.
+You may have noticed how the photo app on your phone recognizes and categorizes the people in your pictures.
+Or perhaps you have a digital assistant device in your home that can turn on the lights, order groceries, or tell you the day’s weather.

-The rate and magnitude of the changes underway are already affecting our world in profound ways.
+The rate and magnitude of change is affecting our world in profound ways.
 Innovations in mobile technology, the Internet of Things (IoT), and robotics are reshaping consumer behavior and business trends.
 They’re affecting people’s work and social relationships.
 Organizations that are looking to the future have acknowledged this and are trying to adapt to stay relevant and drive growth.

 There are three key characteristics that nearly all digital transformation projects share.

 Rapid experimentation and iteration close the loop in this continuous process.
 Traditionally, when leaders thought about the future of their business and drew up strategies, they analyzed industry trends or ran competitive analyses.
-But that limits the discussion of what’s possible.
+But looking at trends or the competition limits the discussion of what’s possible.
 It demonstrates why many companies fail to foresee the disruptive innovations of technology.